 AI uses machine learning technologies to review, digest, and analyze vast quantities of data to create rules of application called algorithms.
-Once “educated,” machine learning software can continually improve itself through the analysis of new data sources and through the observation of its own data output.
-More recently, AI has expanded to include computing systems that aim to replicate the function of the human brain in analyzing and processing information, called artificial neural networks, as well as pairing computer networks in generative adversarial networks where the computers learn from each other.
+Once “trained,” machine learning software can continually improve itself through the analysis of new data sources and through the observation of its own data output.
+In recent years, AI has expanded to include computing systems that aim to replicate the function of the human brain in analyzing and processing information (called artificial neural networks), as well as pairing computer networks in generative adversarial networks where the computers learn from each other.

-As AI search engines crawl through the worldwide web endlessly seeking, digesting, and aggregating content, they inevitably digest copyrighted works such as music videos, songs, novels, and news stories.
-Since this digestion is frequently performed without the consent of the copyright holder, its legality depends on whether it is a permitted exception to, or outside the framework of, copyright law.
-Under U.S. copyright law, the exception that is most frequently relied on is “fair use.”
+As AI search engines crawl through the Worldwide Web endlessly seeking, digesting, and aggregating content, they inevitably digest copyrighted works such as music videos, songs, novels, and news stories.
+Since this digestion – which generally requires the making of a copy – is frequently performed without the express consent of the copyright holder, its legality often depends on whether it is permitted under an exception to, or outside the framework of, copyright law.
+Under U.S. copyright law, the exception that is most frequently relied upon is “fair use.”